ahirner/py-cf-crawl/README.md

 # py-cf-crawl
-Fully structured retrieval of cofounderslab.com profiles in Python (mongoDB, BeautifulSoup and Scrapy).
+Fully structured retrieval of https://cofounderslab.com profiles in Python (mongoDB, BeautifulSoup and Scrapy).
 Because data is represented differently for each profile type, searching, scraping and parsing are separated from each other.
 This allows to make adaptations to the final data without throwing away retrieved pages.
 ##Crawling Profile Summaries
 ###Usage
 *python cf-crawl.py* <br>
-Make sure your mongoDB instance is accessible (port and address hardcoded).
+Make sure your mongoDB instance is accessible (port and URL hardcoded).
 You can interrupt the process any time without loosing data. <br>
 Timestamped in "summary_retrieved".
 ###Tricks
 Unrestricted search queries are limited to 250 pages.
 Thus, queries need to be mimicked by http post request to the API endpoint at /Index/postfilter and maintained in the session cache.
 A sequence of different filters yields a full set of profiles.
 These queries were obtained by intercepting post requests from a manual search and are specified in the global variable "filters".